fropsyboy/orderful/README.md

 - JSON to String
 - JSON to XML
 - XML to JSON
+- ISA segment defines the start of an interchange.
+- GS segment starts a functional group.
+- ST segment starts a transaction set.
+- PO1 segments contain line items with quantities, unit price, and product identifiers.

 The API also includes error handling for invalid formats.